When you invite the Statbot to a server, Statbot will automatically create a Dashboard for it.

-The Message and Voice tabs offer more detailed views of the channel and member statistics.
+The Message and Voice pages offer more detailed views of the channel and member statistics.

-Each contains the same line graph from the Home tab, with a "Top Members" list of up to 50 members, and a "Top Channel" list of up to 500 channels.
+Each contains the same graph from the Overview page, with a "Top Members" list of up to 250 members, and a "Top Channel" list of up to 500 channels.
 There are also pie charts that display the same data in a percentage-based view.
 You can hover over the pie charts for some more information about the slices.

-In the top-right of these pages is a toggle for the heatmap which is made accessible through the Precision upgrade since they require hourly data.
+In the top-right of these pages is a toggle for the heatmap which is made accessible through the Data+ upgrade since the heatmaps require hourly data.
 The heatmap uses hourly data to generate a view that you can use to pinpoint high density areas of activity.

-This tab is one of the places where the Precision heatmap shines because of the very consistent data.
-In the short-term, it can help you see the time of day you have the most members online.
-At much longer views achievable with the History upgrade, you can see the impact certain events such as game patch releases or world events have had on the overall presence of your members.
+This page is one of the places where the Data+ heatmap shines because of the consistent-nature of the data.
+In the short-term, it can help you see the time of day you have the most members Online.
+At much longer views achievable with the History upgrade, you can see the impact certain events (such as game patch releases or world events) have had on the overall online presence of your members.

-The Manage page is where you'll find all of Statbot's settings.
-It will generally offer the best experience when configuring settings and contains some settings that are too complex for the bot.
-You can find a matrix on where you can configure settings in the settings section of these docs.
+If you have permissions to manage any settings in a server, you'll see the Settings link on the sidebar.
+The Settings page is where you'll find all of Statbot's Settings.
+It will generally offer the best experience when configuring settings and contains some options that are too complicated to change through the bot.

-- Statdocks: The view of all the server's channel counters and host to the powerful Statdock configurator.
+- Statdocks — The view of all of the server's channel counters and the Statdock editor.

-- Statroles: The view of all of the server's roles controlled by Stats and host to the slick Statrole configurator.
+- Statroles — The view of all of the server's Statroles and the Statrole editor.

-- Permissions: Accessible to only Privileged users.
-A single view for all of Statbot's various access controls.
+Administratoraccess.
+A centralized view of all of Statbot's various access controls.

-- Subscriptions: Visible to only the server owner, shows all the subscriptions for the server (without the user who is paying for them).
-If you need to modify your own subscriptions, you can do that on your own Subscriptions page.
+- Subscriptions — All the subscriptions for the server.
+There is no private information about the subscriptions or the users who are paying for them.
+If you need to modify your own subscriptions, you can do that on your personal Subscriptions page.